For Robert’s fortieth, he got a cheesecake.

 With this post, Robert and I are off to London… a birthday is a perfect excuse for a trip out of Denmark, and where better to go than London?

-I’m looking forward to hotel breakfasts, picnics with Marks & Spencer goodies, dinner at Govinda’s, visiting my jeweller, stocking up on Boots products, meeting my in-laws for lunch, and spending a few blissful days away with my favorite guy in my favorite city!
+I’m looking forward to hotel breakfasts, picnics with Marks & Spencer goodies, dinner at Govinda’s, checking out the antique jewels on offer in Hatton Garden, stocking up on Boots products, meeting my in-laws for lunch, and spending a few blissful days away with my favorite guy in my favorite city!

 I will be Instagramming : -)